-Spoiler alert ~ it’s bacon.
+The Secret to the Best Brussels Sprout Soup ~ spoiler alert ~ it’s bacon!
 My Creamy Brussels Sprout and Bacon Soup is a comforting meal for a chilly night ~ just add a simple salad, a hunk of whole grain bread, and a glass of wine.
 Love is definitely in the air.

 This thick chowder features Brussels sprouts ~ those irresistible little mini cabbages that are the highlight of my winter ~ but some of the credit for this luscious soup has to go to the shallots, cream, sharp cheese aaaaaaaaaand, bacon.
 Lots of it.

 This creamy Brussels sprout and bacon soup is serious comfort food for seriously hungry folks.
 The bacon in this recipe makes it a little bit decadent, too.
 I cook up a whole package and save it until the very end to add it on top of the soup ~ that way it stays nice and crispy and makes such a nice contrast with the creamy soup.

 Brussels sprouts grow in the most amazing manner ~ in a spiral pattern along a huge stalk.
 Every once in a while I’ll see them sold that way at my supermarket and I get really excited.
 There’s nothing fresher than plucking your sprouts off the actual stalk.

 Brussels sprouts are a true winter veggie, they actually get sweeter after a frost, so I love to weave them into my recipes during these months.

 Brussels sprouts inspire strong feelings in people, I’ve talked about that before in my Creamed Brussels Sprout Gratin post.
 Most people who say they hate them have just never had them prepared properly.